TeamTriforce/Perma_farmer/README.md

 Class project with Jeremy, Matthias and Arnaud.

-MCD and database dump can be found under the doc folder.
+MCD and databases dump can be found under the doc folder.
-Please ensure to set the correct database connection information in the PDOFactory class.
+Please ensure to set the correct database connection information in the DbConnector class.